Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 # My lil' Vulkan experiment

-*After years on the RHI coast, it was time to go home.*
+*After five years on the RHI coast, it was time to go home...*

 First off, here is the repository: https://github.com/Admer456/kaldera